quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Further, as QUIC has a connection ID, it is also possible to maintain multiple QUIC connections over one 5-tuple.
-However, if the connection ID is zero-length, all packets of the 5-tuple belong to the same QUIC connection.
+However, if the connection ID is zero-length, all packets of the 5-tuple likely belong to the same QUIC connection.

 ## The QUIC Handshake {#handshake}